kokkonisd/typst-phd-template/src/report.typ

 //
 // Parameters:
 // - title: the title of the report.
-// - title_size: the size of the title.
+// - title-size: the size of the title.
 // - subtitle: the subtitle of the report.
-// - subtitle_size: the size of the subtitle.
+// - subtitle-size: the size of the subtitle.
 // - date: the date of the report.
-// - date_size: the size of the date.
+// - date-size: the size of the date.
 // - authors: the authors and other people that should be mentioned in the front page.
 The expected
 //   type is an array of rows, where each row can contain one or more groups (with one or more
 //   members).
-See default arguments in `report_setup()`.
+See default arguments in `report-setup()`.
-// - authors_size: the size of the authors.
+// - authors-size: the size of the authors.
 // - logos: the logos to put in the front page.
 The expected type is `image()`, not `str`.
-// - logos_size: the size of the logos.
+// - logos-size: the size of the logos.
-#let _report_front_page(
+#let _report-front-page(
     title: none,
-    title_size: none,
+    title-size: none,
     subtitle: none,
-    subtitle_size: none,
+    subtitle-size: none,
     date: none,
-    date_size: none,
+    date-size: none,
     authors: (),
-    authors_size: none,
+    authors-size: none,
     logos: (),
-    logos_size: none,
+    logos-size: none,
 ) = block(width: 100%, height: 100%)[
     #set align(center + horizon)